 Some parents want to manage the funds themselves or invest the funds in the stock market.
 The court will not allow a parent or legal guardian to improperly access any portion of a personal injury settlement or allow it to be exposed to risk of loss.
 Parents may be compensated for the financial losses directly suffered by them, such as out-of-pocket medical expenses for the child's injuries, but the court will limit the use of a child’s fund for expenses not directly supporting the child’s needs.
 Releases of funds after settlement most often need court approval before the money can be used for the minor.

-The dedicated legal team at Inland Empire Law Group has helped many parents protect the rights of their children who have suffered car accident injuries.
+Our dedicated Rancho Cucamonga car accident lawyers at Inland Empire Law Group has helped many parents protect the rights of their children who have suffered car accident injuries.
 Call (888) 694-3529 right away to schedule an appointment at our Victorville or Rancho Cucamonga office locations.